aldertzomer/Microbial-Genomics-2022/_episodes/20_Sequence_Quality_lecture.md

 ## Sequencing quality

-We will make use of a prerecorded lecture by Bas Dutilh, lecturer at Theoretical Biology and Bioinformatics.
+We will make use of a prerecorded lecture by Professor Bas Dutilh, from Theoretical Biology and Bioinformatics at UU and Jena University in Germany.

 [https://www.youtube.com/watch?v=sdxVDy0lSAE](https://www.youtube.com/watch?v=sdxVDy0lSAE)